li-yanhao/gop_detection/README.md

    ```

-🎉 Done!
-Now all the prerequisites are installed.

 5. (Optional for GUI users) Install the GUI plugin `tkinter` on your system if not installed yet:

    Ubuntu / Debian: